ChinChangYang/MatlabLikeCpp/README.md

 MatlabLikeCpp
 =============

-Matlab-like C++ is a library that imitates the mathematical functionalities in MATLAB
+MatlabLikeCpp is a Matlab-like C++ library that imitates Matlab's mathematical functionalities.